best-practice-and-impact/ons-spark/ons-spark/spark-analysis/interpolation.md

 ```

-As you can see, the lines don't meet all the points becuase there are missing counts in between.
+As you can see, the lines don't meet all the points because there are missing counts in between.

 ## Interpolate

-The approach we will take to interpolate is to create new columns containing forward filled and backward filled counts and periods where the `count` is missing.
-Then use these columns in the formula above to calculate the gradient and interpolated counts.
+To carry out the interpolation, we will first create new columns containing forward filled and backward filled counts and periods where the `count` is missing.
+Then, we will use these columns in the formula above to calculate the gradient and interpolated counts.

 Here are the steps in more detail:
 1. Add timestamp columns